-There's also not as much clarity as before.
-The first two films are comprehensible enough for anyone who hasn't read the books to be able to understand what's going on in the first two films.
+There's also not quite as clear.
+Anyone who hasn't read the first two books can understand what's going on in the first two films.
 With this film, however, there's an assumption that you're already familiar with the book, and/or have at least seen the previous films.

 There is a part of me that would have enjoyed seeing a more strict book-to-screen adaptation.
 The flip-side is that some of the liberties taken with the source material allowed for more stylish and cinematic touches.
 All in all, I think this was a good call.
 The later films do feel more exciting.
 Indeed, this gets my pick for the best Potter so far.